 5. MistyWay — Different Approach Entirely (Our App)

 MistyWay isn't a Sweatcoin alternative in the traditional sense — it doesn't pay you anything.
 Instead, it turns your steps into a fantasy RPG adventure.
-Walk through hand-drawn worlds, collect treasures, complete quests, level up a character.
-No ads, no GPS, no data collection.
+Walk through hand-drawn worlds, collect treasures, complete quests, and level up a character.
+No ads and no GPS required.

-We built it because the walk-to-earn model has a fundamental problem: $0.05 per day isn't motivating.
-The RPG progression system creates genuine motivation to walk farther — not for pocket change, but because you want to reach the next biome.
+We built it for people who prefer game progress to a reward catalog.
+The RPG progression system gives you a reason to walk farther because you want to reach the next biome.

 If you left Sweatcoin because the rewards felt pointless, the issue might not be the reward amount.
 It might be that extrinsic motivation (tiny cash) doesn't work as well as intrinsic motivation (a game you want to play).
 MistyWay is free on iOS and Android.